rollingsu/rollingsu.github.io/_pages/about.md

 ---

 ---
 Hi🙌, I'm Zhaolong Su, a senior student at Beijing University of Technology, and a Incoming PhD at William & Mary.
-My research interests primarily focus on Machine Learning, Computer Vision, Multimodal Learning.
+My research interests primarily focus on <span class= "gradient-text">**Machine Learning, Computer Vision, Multimodal Learning**</span>

-I am a researcher at <span class= "gradient-text">Johns Hopkins University</span>, working with Bloomberg Distinguished **Prof. Alan Yuille**.
-Prior to that, I  worked at <span class= "gradient-text">Peking University</span>, supervised by **Prof. Wentao Zhang**.
-I also had a wonderful experience at <span class= "gradient-text">HKU</span>, we have promoted the development and application of CT-free scoliosis treatment.
-I am also interning at Chinese Academy of Sciences(CAS) supervised by **Prof.Guoqi Li**.
+I am a researcher at Johns Hopkins University, working with Bloomberg Distinguished Prof. Alan Yuille.
+Prior to that, I worked at Peking University, supervised by Prof. Wentao Zhang.
+I also had a wonderful experience at HKU, we have promoted the development and application of CT-free scoliosis treatment.
+I am also interning at Chinese Academy of Sciences(CAS) supervised by Prof.Guoqi Li

 Recently, I organized a seminar with Professor Xin Zhou from Vanderbilt(Vandy) University and Professor Shan Wang from the Vandy wet lab.
-While I may not directly pursue this field, I find it incredibly interesting.
+While I may not directly pursue this field, I find it incredibly interesting

 ---